Situation updates

 The H7N6 strain is closely related to LPAI strains present in wild birds in New Zealand.

-Testing also shows that the strain is unrelated to the H7 strain of avian influenza identified in Australia earlier this year.
+Testing has confirmed the strain is unrelated to the H7 strain of avian influenza identified in Australia earlier this year.

 How we have been preparing for the arrival of bird flu

-Biosecurity New Zealand has been preparing for an event like this for some time.
+Biosecurity New Zealand has been preparing for HPAI for some time.
 International experience with avian influenza has shown us this particular strain can be eradicated quickly and successfully.

 We are working closely with industry partners.
 We have put a lot of effort in with the poultry and egg sector, the Department of Conservation, and Ministry of Health to prepare for H5N1 and that puts us in a good position to deal with the less virulent H7N6 strain found on this farm.